What is scraped content?

 Nonetheless, it is not like that now because a ruling by the 9th Circuit Court of Appeals did not bar the scraping of public websites.

-It means that as long as the content is not used for malicious purposes or from public websites, it is fine and legal.
+It means that as long as the content is not used for malicious purposes or from public websites, it is okay to use.

-On the other hand, it is still controversial because it can harm the website owner's reputation, as the scraped content may be used for malicious purposes, such as spreading false information or engaging in illegal activities.
+On the other hand, it is still controversial because it can harm a site's reputation if it is used for malicious or illegal activities.

-How to know whether your website is being scraped or not?
+How do you know whether your website is being scraped or not?

 Here are some ways to determine if your content has been scraped: